Skip to main content

 Each neurological condition produces a characteristic kinematic signature during spiral drawing: tremor frequency bands, velocity profiles, pressure dynamics, and spatial trajectory patterns differ across conditions.
 NeuroQuantix applies 82 deterministic diagnostic rules to generate differential likelihood profiles rather than binary classifications.
 This means the platform identifies which conditions are most consistent with the observed motor patterns.

-Can NeuroQuantix replace condition-specific rating scales like TETRAS, MDS-UPDRS, or SARA?
+How does NeuroQuantix work alongside scales like TETRAS, MDS-UPDRS, or SARA?

 How does digital spiral analysis support gene therapy and rare disease trials?